vesoft-inc/nebula-docs/docs-2.0/4.deployment-and-installation/3.upgrade-nebula-graph/upgrade-nebula-graph-to-latest.md

 - Full-text indexes

-  Before upgrading a NebulaGraph cluster deployed full-text indexes, you must manually delete the full-text indexes in Elasticsearch, and then run the `SIGN IN` command to log into ES and recreate the indexes after the upgrade is complete.
+  Before upgrading a NebulaGraph cluster with full-text indexes deployed, you must manually delete the full-text indexes in Elasticsearch, and then run the `SIGN IN` command to log into ES and recreate the indexes after the upgrade is complete.
 To manually delete the full-text indexes in Elasticsearch, you can use the curl command `curl -XDELETE -u <es_username>:<es_password> '<es_access_ip>:<port>/<fullindex_name>'`, for example, `curl -XDELETE -u elastic:elastic 'http://192.168.8.xxx:9200/nebula_index_2534'`.
 If no username and password are set for Elasticsearch, you can omit the `-u <es_username>:<es_password>` part.

 !!! caution